sublimehq/sublime_text/CONTRIBUTING.md

 *   Explain briefly what the enhancement is and why you think it would be useful.
 *   Provide any other necessary or useful information regarding your issue, such as (code) examples or related links.

-Note: "enhancements" are modifications to existing behaviour as opposed to something entirely new.
+Note: "enhancements" are modifications to existing behavior as opposed to something entirely new.

 ---

 This is a bug tracker run by the community.
-For the inital idea, read this forum thead: http://www.sublimetext.com/forum/viewtopic.php?f=2&t=12095.
+For the initial idea, read this forum thread: http://www.sublimetext.com/forum/viewtopic.php?f=2&t=12095.